francoisrv/graphoose/README.md

 graphoose
 ===

-Transform a graphql type into a mongoose schema
+Transform a graphql type into a mongoose model

 ```ts
 import graphoose from 'graphoose'